 An employee does not need to use this leave entitlement in one block.
 Leave can be taken intermittently or on a reduced leave schedule when medically necessary.
 Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the employer's operations.
 Leave due to qualifying exigencies may also be taken on an intermittent basis.

-Substitution of Paid Leave for Unpaid Leave
+Paid Leave vs. Unpaid Leave